 Your wrist is made up of eight small bones (carpal bones) plus two long bones in your forearm — the radius and the ulna.
 The most commonly injured carpal bone is the scaphoid bone, located near ...

-Wrist pain can happen to anyone — whether you're very sedentary, very active or are somewhere in between.
-But certain factors can increase your risk.
+Wrist pain can happen to anyone — whether you're very sedentary, very active or somewhere in between.
+But your risk may be increased by:

 Preparing for your appointment